 2. Highly Descriptive Notes

 Time is money, and producing your inventory reports at an efficient pace is very important.
 However, if your inventory report looks like it was prepared in a hurry and includes short, incomplete notes, then you will have less chance of winning a dispute at the end of a tenancy - so keep those notes detailed.
 Those thumbs of yours can only type notes so fast, so thankfully Imfuna offers transcription for all your voice notes.
-All you have to do is speak your notes into a mobile device and a member of our team will type them and integrate them directly into your report.
+All you have to do is speak your notes into a mobile device and a member of our in-house transcription team will type them and integrate them directly into your report.
 By dictating your notes and sending them to one of our professional transcribers, you can focus on issues as you observe them instead of focusing on your predictive text.

 3. Online/Digital Format